Alocasia zebrina (Zebra Elephant Ear) Indoor Care, Propagation, Problems & Solutions

 Alocasia zebrina prefers to be root-bound, therefore frequent repotting is not needed.
 Avoid frequent repotting as the plant can take upto 4-6 weeks to recover from repotting shock.

-Pruning Alocasia zebrina is easy as it only requires removal of yellow and diseased leaves as they occur to maintain the plant neat and to reduce chances of diseases and pests infestation.
+Pruning Alocasia zebrina involves removal of yellow and diseased leaves as they occur to maintain the plant neat and to reduce chances of diseases and pests infestation.

 Remove the leaves by cutting at the base with a sterilized knife or pair of scissors to avoid disease transimission.
 Take care not to injure the new leaves that are forming.

-Alocasia zebrina (Zebra Elephant Ear Plant) can be propagated by plant division at the beginning of the growing season.
+Alocasia zebrina is propagated by plant division at the beginning of the growing season (spring to early summer) when in active growth.

 Alocasia zebrina, Zebra Plant, Zebrina Alocasia, Zebra Elephant Ear Plant